pultzlucas/website-credentials-scraping/README.md

 A Flask server that returns website credentials

 ## Usage
-To use the api you only need to inform the website url
+To use the api you only need to put the website url on url param.

 example:

 .../?url=https://templo-website.herokuapp.com/

 it returns...